silentoplayz/Windows-Random-Desktop-Wallpaper-Changer/README.md

      ```
      Replace `"C:\Path\To\Script\Set-RandomWallpaper.ps1"` with the actual path to your PowerShell script.

-6. **Click "OK" in the Properties window to save the changes.**:
+6. **Click "OK" in the Properties window to save the changes.**

 # Setting Up Automatic Windows Random Desktop Wallpaper Changer
-To have your wallpaper change automatically at startup or log-in, follow these steps:
+**To have your wallpaper change automatically at startup or log-in, follow these steps:**

 1. **Open Task Scheduler**.
 2. **Create a New Task**: